 What are some of the reasons behind impossible love?
-Need, admiration, pain, love, caring, compassion for another, emotional dependency… There are an infinite number of ways to respond to this question.
+Need, admiration, pain, love, caring, compassion for another, and emotional dependency are all factors.
+There are an infinite number of ways to respond to this question.

 Since time immemorial, impossible love stories have filled our hearts, shelves, and walls.
-The greatest literary and artistic successes succumb to the pain of impossible love that breaks down or simply never existed outside of their minds.
+The greatest literary and artistic successes speak of the pain of impossible love that breaks down or simply never existed outside of their minds.

-Romeo and Juliet, La Celestina, The Princess Bride, Don Juan Tenorio, and The Sorrows of Young Werther are some of the greatest literary successes that we all remember as stories of the love and heartbreak of youths destined to never be together.
+Romeo and Juliet, La Celestina, The Princess Bride, Don Juan Tenorio, and The Sorrows of Young Werther.
+These are some of the greatest literary successes that we all remember as stories of the love and heartbreak of youths destined to never be together.

-Fairy tales, Disney movies with their eternal love and soap operas with hundreds of twists before a happy ending have made us believe that love is all powerful and that everything will inevitably end well.
+Fairy tales, Disney movies with their eternal love, and soap operas with hundreds of twists before a happy ending.
+These have all made us believe that love is all powerful and that everything will inevitably end well.

-However, nothing could be further from reality: not all love is possible and not all love must be fought for.
-Some need to just pass and others don’t do justice to the beautiful feeling of love.
+However, nothing could be further from the truth: not all love is possible and not all love must be fought for.
 For this reason, it’s sometimes better to let go of what is unattainable.

 Why do we love people that we can’t have?

 Endless love is exhausting, maddening and destructive.
-But unfortunately, our emotional development hasn’t been sufficient to avoid this type of suffering and we bury ourselves in shards of broken glass that do nothing but damage us.
+But unfortunately, our emotional development hasn’t been strong enough to avoid this type of suffering and we bury ourselves in shards of broken glass that do nothing but damage us.